 BFUSA’s Guidelines and Evaluation Criteria call for rooming-in to be the routine standard of care.
 We have never called for closing newborn nurseries, although some facilities have chosen to go this route.
 Ultimately, we recognize that some circumstances necessitate mother-baby separation and leave it to each facility to determine how to best address this need on a case-by-case basis.

 Skin-to-Skin care has also been shown to have numerous benefits for both mothers and infants.
-It is physiologically stabilizing for both, it is an important way to soothe an upset infant, and it facilitates breastfeeding.
+It is physiologically stabilizing for both, helps soothe an upset infant, and facilitates breastfeeding.